menu

 Occupations and Workforce

-Secretary is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Secretary is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Secretary is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Secretary who work in office and administrative support (13.07%), food service (10.78%), and law enforcement and fire fighting (9.80%).

 Setting & Lifestyle

 Secretary is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Secretary does not have a public transit system used by locals to get to and from work.
+Secretary is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics